aaronprunty/vezda/README.md

 Vezda requires Python 3.
 If you only have Python <= 2.7 on your system, you will need to obtain a Python 3 installation to run the Vezda software.
 Fortunately, there are several options freely available to you which make satisfying this prerequisite simple.
 I personally recommend using the [Anaconda](https://www.anaconda.com/distribution/) distribution if you do not already have a Python 3 installation set up.
 It is perhaps the easiest and quickest way to get a working Python installation up and running with all the scientific and numeric libraries included.
 As Python is cross-platform, you can download an installation for Windows, macOS, and Linux.

 ### Installing Vezda
 Installing Vezda is simple.
-It is contained entirely in a binary Python wheel found in the Python Packaging Index [PyPI](https://pypi.python.org/pypi/vezda/).
+It is contained entirely in a binary Python wheel found in the Python Package Index [PyPI](https://pypi.python.org/pypi/vezda/).

 #### Option 1: Install from Python wheel
 Python wheels provide a faster and more efficient method to install software packages than traditional installs from source files.
 Additionally, they provide more consistent installations across operating systems and machines.